siyul-park/uniflow/ext/docs/step_node.md

-# Sequential Node
+# Step Node

-**The Sequential Node** systematically manages complex data processing flows and executes multiple sub-nodes sequentially.
+**The Step Node** systematically manages complex data processing flows and executes multiple sub-nodes sequentially.
 This allows you to organize data processing tasks clearly and efficiently.

 ## Specification